Battle of Pilckem Ridge: XVIII Corps

-The 39th Division advanced at zero hour and the 116th Brigade of the 39th Division captured St Julien and took 222 prisoners, supported by two tanks, which then silenced an artillery battery nearby.
+The 39th Division advanced at zero hour and its 116th Brigade captured St Julien and took 222 prisoners, supported by two tanks, which then silenced an artillery battery nearby.
 On the left of the division, the 117th Brigade rushed three pillboxes at Kansas Cross, killed the machine-gunners and took several prisoners.
 Two tanks advanced on the Alberta strong point, flattened uncut wire and kept the garrison under cover as the infantry advanced.
-At the first objective, the infantry pausing for an hour and then moved downhill, behind a smoke and shrapnel barrage, to the Steenbeek, one of the muddiest parts of the battlefield.
+At the first objective, the infantry pausing for an hour and then moved down a slope, behind a smoke and shrapnel barrage, to the Steenbeek, one of the muddiest parts of the battlefield.
 By 8:00 a.m. both brigades had reached the final objective and were digging in on the east side of the Steenbeek.

 A battalion of the 3rd Guard Division was relieving Infantry Regiment 392 when the attack began and the 51st (Highland) Division troops found many Germans in shell holes to take prisoner.
-The 152nd Brigade on the right, captured McDonald's Farm after a volley of rifle grenades was fired inside and a tank fired from the right, which caused the survivors to surrender; 70 prisoners, a howitzer and two machine-guns were captured.
+The 152nd Brigade, on the right, captured McDonald's Farm.
+A volley of rifle grenades was fired inside and a tank fired from the right, which caused the survivors to surrender; 70 prisoners, a howitzer and two machine-guns were captured.
 A tank suppressed the garrison of Ferdinand Farm and routed infantry from shell-hole positions nearby.
 As the Scots reached the Steenbeek, machine-gun fire from 60 yd beyond the opposite bank caused the cancellation of the plan to form a bridgehead at Maison du Rasta.
 On the left flank, the 153rd Brigade met resistance from Cane Wood and Rudolphe Farm which caused many casualties before they were overrun and 70 prisoners taken.
 Delays were met at François Farm and a strong point in a cemetery but around 10:30 a.m., outposts had been established on the rise beyond the Steenbeek.
 Both divisions dug in along the river for 3000 yd from St Julien northwards to the Pilckem–Langemarck road.